dgkf/testex/README.md

 - Roxygen: list(markdown = TRUE, roclets = c("namespace", "rd"))
 + Roxygen: list(markdown = TRUE, roclets = c("namespace", "testex::rd"))
 ```

+## Goals

+R offers some pretty outstanding tools for presenting example code alongside a
+package. `testex` aims to make it a bit more powerful by giving you a convenient
+shorthand for writing tests and easier ability to customize how they are
+executed.

+* Example tests that integrate nicely with popular tools.
+For those that like to
+  write Rd files by hand and those that like to generate documentation via
+  `roxygen2`.

+* Choose where and how your examples are tested - whether you prefer to test
+  through `R CMD check` or other mechanisms.

+### Use Cases

+Since R packages may mix and match tools (`roxygen2`, `testthat`, etc.) to suit
+their development needs, a mechanism of testing examples should also be flexible
+enough to accommodate any development style.
+Priority workflows include

+* Handwritten Rd documentation
+  Probably the least common use-case, but a priority none-the-less since it
+  stress tests the goal of delivering a workflow-agnostic testing pattern.

+* `roxygen2`-generated Rd documentation
+  It's hard to find a recent package that doesn't use `roxygen2` for generating
+  documentation.
+As such, any tools should integrate nicely.

+* `testthat` testing
+  Choose whether you want to treat example tests as tests during `R CMD check`s
+  of examples or during your additional testing steps.
+Use `testthat` to
+  execute example tests and integrate the results with your test suite.

+All paths lead back to `Rd` files as a common ground.
+Whatever tool you prefer
+to use, using this central format as the basis for testing means that `testex`
+can accommodate your workflow.

 ## Under the hood